maximtrp/mchmm/README.rst

   [[0.94444444 0.05555556]
    [0.14285714 0.85714286]]

-Get the emission probability matrix for all states and observations.
+There is also `ep` attribute for the emission probability matrix for all states and observations.

 .. code:: python